LidkeLab/BaGoL/README.md

                            MAPN-coordinates.
 MAPN.mat:                  Structure containing the MAPN-coordinates of emitters.

-BaGoL_EGFR_dSTORM.m:
-Analysis of localizations from a 4660x4660 nm^2 region of dSTORM EGFR data.
-This example demonstrates use of hierarchial Bayes to infer number of localizations per emitter distribution from part of the data and then use it to process the entire data set.
-It takes ~15 mins in total to run this script.
-The results will be saved in Results_EGFR folder.
-The outputs are similar to what was described previously with the inclusion of

-MAPN_Hist+Random.png    Histogram of found NNDs compared to the curve for a
-                        random distribution.

 Eight_Mer.m:
 Animation of the RJMCMC chian for a simulated 8mer data set.
 It demonstrates the core BaGoL algorithm on a single cluster of localizations.